 Google Analytics is a useful tool that can help you learn about your website.
-If you’re running a business that has a website
+If you’re running a business that has a website.

 You’ll need to know specific stats that can help you determine whether or not your marketing efforts are working.

-Google Analytics allows you to track everything from traffic and user behavior so you can establish effective marketing strategies and measure their results.
+Google Analytics allows you to track everything from traffic and user behaviour so you can establish effective marketing strategies and measure their results.
 In this article, we’ll discuss what everyone needs to know about Google Analytics.

 What Google Analytics Does